AryanLavate/blood_bank_portal/README.md

 - SQL queries use parameterized inputs.
 - Sensitive credentials are managed through `.env`.
 - `.env` is ignored by Git to prevent secret leaks.

-## License

-This project is intended for educational and portfolio use.
-Add a license file if you plan to distribute it.